What You Need to Know about New Jersey’s Insurance Marketplace, Get Covered NJ

-To see who accepts what plans, you can type your doctor’s name or their practice name as well as your prescriptions on HealthCare.gov.
-The Marketplace website will show you what plans and prescriptions each insurance covers.
+To see who accepts what plans, you can type your doctor’s name or their practice name as well as your prescriptions on GetCoveredNJ.gov.
+The Marketplace website will show you which providers and prescriptions each insurance plans covers.
 If your spouse has different needs, you can each purchase different plans.

-If you experience any life changing events in 2019, you can notify the Marketplace by calling or updating it in the system 60 days prior to or after the event.
+If you experience any life changing events in 2021, you can notify GetCoveredNJ.gov by calling or updating it in the system 60 days prior to or after the event.
 Your premium can actually be lowered if your income decreases, family size increases, experience death, and, sometimes, if you move.

-Hackensack Meridian Health is holding open enrollment sessions for the 2019 Marketplace.
-If you have questions or need assistance selecting an insurance plan, register for an appointment with a Certified Application Counselor by calling 732-902-7080.
-Click here for dates and times in Middlesex, Monmouth, and Ocean Counties.
+Hackensack Meridian Health is holding open enrollment sessions for Get Covered NJ 2021.
+If you have questions or need assistance selecting an insurance plan, register for an appointment with a certified application counselor by calling 732-902-7080.

 Tara Rosenberg, CHAA is a financial assistance navigator at Hackensack Meridian Health.